mertyildiran/Plexus/README.md

 The algorithm is named as **Plexus Network**.
 Plexus Network has only two classes; **Network** and **Neuron**.
 In a Plexus Network, there are many instances of Neuron class but there is only one instance of Network class.

-When you crate a new Plexus Network you give these five parameters to the Network class: *size of the network*, *input dimension*, *output dimension*, *average connectivity of neurons in the network*, *precision of the network* So that the network builds itself.
+When you crate a new Plexus Network you give these five parameters to the Network class: *size of the network*, *input dimension*, *output dimension*, *average connectivity of a neuron in the network*, *precision of the network* So that the network builds itself.

  - **size** is literally equal to total number of neurons in the network.
 All neurons are referenced in an instance variable called `Network.neurons`
  - **input dimension** specifies the number of sensory neurons.
 Sensory neurons are randomly selected from neurons.
  - **output dimension** specifies the number of motor neurons.
 Motor neurons are randomly selected from non-sensory neurons.
- - **average connectivity of neurons** specifies the average number of subscriptions of a single neuron.
+ - **average connectivity of a neuron** specifies the average number of subscriptions made by a single neuron.
  - **precision** simply defines the precision of the all calculations will be made by neurons (how many digits after the decimal point).

 After the network has been successfully created.
 It will ignite itself automatically.
 Ignition in simple terms, no matter if you have plugged in some data or not, it will fire the neurons with using some mechanism very similar to flow of electric current (*will be explained later on this paper*).

-#### Anatomy of a single neuron
+#### Anatomy of a Single Neuron

 A single neuron in a Plexus Network holds these seven very important information (in it's instance variables): *subscriptions*, *publications*, *potential*, *desired_potential*, *fault* and *type*

 There are eventually there types of neurons:

- - `neuron.type = 1` means it's a sensory neuron.
+ - `Neuron.type = 1` means it's a sensory neuron.
- - `neuron.type = 2` means it's a motor neuron.
+ - `Neuron.type = 2` means it's a motor neuron.
- - `neuron.type = 0` means it's neither a sensory nor a motor neuron.
+ - `Neuron.type = 0` means it's neither a sensory nor a motor neuron.
 It means it's an cognitive interneuron (or just cognitive neuron).

-A neuron's functionality is relative to it's type.
+Functionality of a neuron is relative to its type.

 **subscriptions** is neuron's indirect data feed.
 Each non-sensory neuron subscribes to some other neurons of any type.
 For sensory neurons subscriptions are completely meaningless and empty by default because it gets its data feed from outside world by assignments of the network.
 It is literally the Plexus Network equivalent of **Dendrites** in biological neurons. *subscriptions* is a dictionary that holds **Neuron(reference)** as key and **Weight** as value.